 Students may add courses on-line.
-If they have difficulties doing so, students should contact the School of Public Health Office of Admissions and Student Services at sph@hsc.unt.edu.
+In order to be eligible for adding courses, students must have registered for coursework during the regular or late registration time period.
+If they have difficulties doing so, students should contact the School of Public Health Office of Student Services and Academic Affairs at sph@hsc.unt.edu.
 All requests must be made in writing.
 Consult the Academic Calendar for dates during which adds are allowed.